mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 **S3 (existing bucket and account)** will connect to an existing S3 bucket with the provided IAM user access key and secret keys.
 All apps (environments) will use the same S3 bucket and an IAM user account.
 You will need to provide all the information relating to your Amazon S3 storage such as plan name, endpoint, access key, and secret key.

-To keep data from different apps separate, Mendix for Private Cloud will generate a unique bucket prefix for each environment.
+To keep data from different apps separate, Mendix for Private Cloud will generate a unique bucket prefix for each environment if Autogenerate Prefix option is selected.
 This prefix is specified in the `<environment name>-file` secret.
-If you would like a new environment to reuse/inherit data from an existing environment, you can edit the `<environment name>-file` secret and specify the old (existing) prefix in the `com.mendix.storage.s3.BucketName` key.
+If you would like a new environment to reuse/inherit data from an existing environment, you can deselect the Autogenerate Prefix and provide the existing prefix which you want to use.

+{{% alert color="info" %}}
+To use the Autogenerate Prefix option, [upgrade](/developerportal/deploy/private-cloud-upgrade-guide/) the Mendix Operator to version 2.7.0 or later.
+{{% /alert %}}

+{{% alert color="warning" %}}
+Make sure to follow the naming guidelines for prefix as mentioned in [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html)
+{{% /alert %}}

 The associated IAM user account needs to have the following IAM policy (replace `<bucket_name>` with the your S3 bucket name):